Alain Berset: Blackmail affair

 On 21 November 2020, the weekly Die Weltwoche revealed, from the pen of the former Zürich SVP/UDC national councillor Christoph Mörgeli, that Berset was the victim of an attempted blackmail the previous year.
 A woman, since convicted in criminal proceedings, allegedly tried to extort 100,000 Swiss francs from him by threatening to publish photographs and private messages that they had exchanged.
 The political world seized the case; the Supervisory Authority of the Public Ministry of the Confederation (MPC) opened an investigation to verify that the Federal Councillor did not benefit from favours in the treatment of his complaint.

-In September 2021, while the health policy followed by the Federal Council to overcome the COVID-19 pandemic was contested and Alain Berset criticized, the case bounced back: a controversy broke out over the use of a vehicle of representation during an escapade with the woman, on the use of state collaborators to settle the attempt of blackmail, in particular by sending the Task Force TIGRIS of the Federal Judicial Police at the home of the woman concerned, as well as on the limits between respect for the private life invoked by the magistrate and the public interest.
+In September 2021, while the health policy followed by the Federal Council to overcome the COVID-19 pandemic was contested and Alain Berset criticized, the case bounced back: a controversy broke out over the use of a vehicle of representation during an escapade with the woman, on the use of state collaborators to settle the attempt of blackmail, in particular by sending the Task Force TIGRIS of the Federal Office of Police at the home of the woman concerned, as well as on the limits between respect for the private life invoked by the magistrate and the public interest.

 On 14 June 2022, Berset was cleared in a parliamentary investigation into the alleged abuse of state resources.

+Aerial interception in France

+On 5 July 2022 Berset entered the restricted airspace approximately ten kilometres south of Avord Air Base in France.
+His Cessna 182 was then intercepted by two Rafale fighter jets of the French Air Force who forced him to land.
+Berset's statements to the press described the interception as a "private affair".
+He was at the time the President of Switzerland.
+This was the first time that an aerial interception in France involved a sitting member of a government.